-Due to the significant uncertainty associated with the successful development of one or more commercially viable products based on the Company's research efforts and related patent applications, all patent and licensing legal and filing fees and costs are charged to operations as incurred.
+Due to the significant uncertainty associated with the successful development of one or more commercially viable products based on the Company's research efforts and related patent applications, all patent and licensing legal and filing fees and costs related to the development and protection of its intellectual property are charged to operations as incurred.
 Patent and licensing legal and filing fees and costs are included in general and administrative costs in the Company's consolidated statements of operations.

-During the three months ended March 31, 2022 and 2021, patent and licensing legal and filing fees and costs related to the development and protection of its intellectual property were \$315,237 and \$120,160, respectively, an increase of \$195,077, or 162.3% in 2022, as compared to 2021.
+During the three months ended June 30, 2022 and 2021, patent and licensing legal and filing fees and costs related to the development and protection of its intellectual property were \$358,389 and \$108,193, respectively, an increase of \$250,196, or 231.2% in 2022, as compared to 2021.
+During the six months ended June 30, 2022 and 2021, patent and licensing legal and filing fees and costs related to the development and protection of its intellectual property were \$673,626 and \$228,352, respectively, an increase of \$445,274, or 195.0% in 2022, as compared to 2021.

 In late 2021, the Company engaged a new patent law firm highly regarded for its expertise in biotechnology.
 This firm conducted a comprehensive analysis of the Company's extensive patent portfolio in order to implement a program to maximize the Company's intellectual property protection, both domestically and internationally.
 In addition, several new patents were recently filed, reflecting potential new uses of the Company's unique lead clinical compound LB-100 in cancer therapy.
-These activities have resulted in an increase in patent and licensing legal and filing fees and costs in 2022 as compared to 2021, and the Company expects that such patent and licensing related legal and filing costs will continue, and may increase, in 2022 and thereafter as the Company continues to develop and expand its patent portfolio related to the clinical development of LB-100.
+These activities have resulted in an increase in patent and licensing legal and filing fees and costs in 2022 as compared to 2021.
+The Company expects that such patent and licensing related legal and filing costs will continue to increase during the remainder of 2022 as compared to 2021, and likely thereafter, as the Company continues to develop and expand its patent portfolio related to the clinical development of LB-100.